markwomack/TaskManager/README.md

 #### stop()
 <p>The stop method is called every time the task manager is stopped.
 So, it is a good
 place to place any cleanup code that needs to happen.
-The task manager can always be restarted, and the start method will be described as above, so don't completely cleanup variables that will be needed.</p>
+The task manager can always be restarted, and the start method will be called as described as above, so don't completely cleanup variables that will be needed across starts and stops.</p>

-## Caveat
-<p>This library provides a 'task manager' that will execute 'tasks' at defined rates.
-However, it does not use any of the hardware timers found in Arduino.
-It provides a software based, best effort algorithm to determine when to execute the tasks.
-While it is pretty accurate when running just a few, quickly executed tasks, don't expect it to be entirely accurate.
-If two tasks are scheduled to execute at the same period, one is going to run before the other, in a random order.
-If one task takes a long time to execute, its execution may run over the expected start time of a subsequent task.
-Just be aware of these limitations when implementing and timing your tasks.</p>

 ## Dependencies
 <p>This library has a dependency on another library I have released called ArduinoLogging